-For female founders or managers of a social enterprise (for-profit, non-profit or hybrid).
-Their work has demonstrated significant social and/or environmental impact in the past year, preferably addressing one or more UN SDGs.
-They go beyond the expectations of their job role and have shown innovation in their work.
-They accordingly have received formal recognition for their leadership.
+For women founders or managers of a social enterprise.
+Their work has demonstrated significant social and/or environmental impact in the past year, preferably addressing one or more United Nations Development Goals (UN SDGs).
+They have achieved remarkable results and impact in the social enterprise ecosystem and are driven by innovation and positive change.

 - Social Innovator

-For public and private social intrapreneurs, leaders of intermediaries such as social incubators and national networks of social enterprise and academics.
-Public social intrapreneurs may work at regional, national, supranational, or international level.
-Social innovators have demonstrated significant impact in the past year, with an explicit mission to solve a social and/or environmental challenge.
+For public and private social entrepreneurs, leaders of intermediaries such as social incubators and national networks of social enterprise and academics.
+Public social entrepreneurs may work at regional, national, supranational, or international level.
+Social innovators have demonstrated significant impact in the past year, with an explicit mission to solve a social and/or environmental challenge in line with the UN SDGs.
 The business model of their organisation is accordingly resilient, realistic and impact-oriented.

 *We understand social enterprises as enterprises with the following characteristics: